korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 We've already talked about creating Strings, and the preferred way, the most efficient way, is simply to assign a literal, or concatenated literals to a variable.
 We show this on the left above.
-Let's compare that to the StringBuilder, which has 4 overloaded constructors.
+Let's compare that to the StringBuilder, which has four overloaded constructors.
 These are shown on the right above.

 There are four ways to create a new StringBuilder object, using the new keyword: